 Students who are entitled to work in the UK and would like help to find a job in the UK can join the ELC job club.

-- On Wednesdays for 1 hour after school - every 4 weeks
+- On Wednesdays for 1 hour after school - depending on demand but usually once every 4 weeks

 - Aims to help students who are entitled to work in the UK find a job

 - We also offer some 1:1 support to help students with CVs and cover letters